Native Origin Irish Wildflower Seed Mixtures: Ecotype

 Sow with or without grasses: Either

-sown without grasses: This mixture will not require a nurse crop.
+sown without grasses: This mixture MAY not require a nurse crop. please

 Total number of seeds per gram:1958

 In normal conditions (mainly in early Autumn and Spring) this mix should germinate 6 weeks

 after sowing, from then on provided the sward is kept open and a 'Thatch' is not allowed develop, species will continue to germinate and emerge, through

 Up to 80% of all seed should germinate in the first year.

 Up to 95% of all species should germinate in 24 months.